pyvista/pyvista/doc/user-guide/simple.rst

     >>> mesh.cell_arrays['foo'] = np.random.rand(mesh.n_cells)

     Don't remember if your array is point or cell data?
-Doesn't matter!
+You can directly query the mesh object and access the array from the dataset.

     >>> foo = mesh['foo']
     >>> isinstance(foo, np.ndarray)